nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 5. `FastParser::parseCommand` will call `AppointmentCommandParser::parse`.
    1. `ArgumentTokenizer::tokenize` will be called to recognise the required prefixes for appointment feature.
    2. `ParserUtil::parseIndex`, `ParserUtil::parseDateString`, `ParserUtil::parseTimeString` and
-   `ParserUtil::parseVenueString` will be called to check and parsed the input if it passes the check (for requirement).
+   `ParserUtil::parseVenueString` will be called to check and parse the input if it passes the check (for requirement).
    3. A new `Appointment` object with the input `date`, `time` and `venue` will be created.
 6. `AppointmentCommandParser::parse` will return a new `AppointmentCommand` object that contains the position of the specified contact and the `Appointment` object.